LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 Check yourself by running the example program :repsrc:`test_while2/test_while2.cs`.

-The sequence order is important.
+The line sequence is important.
 The variable ``i`` is increased before it is printed, so the first number printed is 6.
 Another common error is to assume that 10 will *not* be printed, since 10 is *past* 9, but the test that may stop the loop is *not* made in the